SpielefreakJ/OverwatchItemChecker/README.md

 <!---->

-Beta out!

 ### Features:
-* Save Skins, Emotes and Victory Poses of every Heroe
+* Save Skins, Emotes and Victory Poses of every Hero

 * Calculation of remaining costs (Skin, Emote and Victory Pose only)
 * Showing an Image of all Items